Early years and 0-5 childcare

 Children’s centres are also a place where you can have fun, play, learn and grow together with your children.

 The centres offer a wide range of services including:

 - speech and language screenings

 For more information about Derby's Children’s Centres, visit the Children's centres page or telephone the Derby Family Information Service on 01332 640758.

 You can find information on fun things to do for your child in Derby.

-Contact Families has created a guide to Holidays Play and Leisure which provides information about what play, leisure, and short breaks options are available and where to find more information.
+Contact Families has created a Holidays play and leisure guide which provides information about what play, leisure, and short breaks options are available and where to find more information.
 It also has information about arranging holidays for disabled children and details of organisations which provide grants for these types of activities.

-The Families Information Service Facebook page has plenty of resources including videos of stories, songs and activities.
+The Families Information Service Facebook page has lots of resources including videos of stories, songs and activities.